 - to reduce the number of vehicles on the road that have a strong environmental impact.
-In this regard, the process of renewing the fleet of vehicles is continuing; currently, nearly all of the vehicles used by MARR are in classes Euro 5 and Euro 6, and the last remaining vehicles in other classes will be decommissioned in 2020.
-For the fleet of vehicles for transporting foodstuffs, as part of a project started in past years, 5 liquid methane powered (LNG) vehicles were also made roadworthy - these vehicles emit 20% less CO2 into the atmosphere than Euro 6 vehicles - for primary distribution from the distribution platforms to the branches and also for last mile - national account distribution from the Marzano platform.
-Furthermore, the insertion of 100% electrical vehicles is planned for next year for deliveries in the city of Florence (in addition to that already in operation for deliveries in the centre of Rome).
-Lastly, it is important to highlight that an exclusive TMS (Transport Management System) has been implemented, composed of a tracking module for real time monitoring of the distribution service, and a planning module which enables us to plan delivery routes while pursuing the objective of service quality with more efficient vehicles.
-In 2019, the average deliveries per journey in last mile - street market distribution increased by approximately 2%, and the average saturation of vehicles increased by over 5%.
+This aspect stalled in 2020 because of the Covid-19 health emergency which heavily impacted MARR's reference market and also had serious repercussions on the capacity to invest of carriers.
+However, the process of renewing the fleet of vehicles is continuing, with investments aimed at vehicles with low environmental impact, such as latest generation Euros 6 class diesel, LNG and CNG and electrical vehicles, assessing the most suitable technology on the basis of the specific use of the vehicle or specific clause or restrictions imposed by local authorities or the specific requirements of tender contracts.
+Lastly, it is important to highlight that an exclusive TMS (Transport Management System) has been implemented, composed of a tracking module for real time monitoring of the distribution service, and a planning module which enables us to plan delivery routes while pursuing the objective of service quality with more efficient vehicles; - to reduce the environmental impact of production processes, promoting the prevention of environmental pollution also by monitoring the quality of the waste waters by means of laboratory analyses to check that they conform to the provisions of Legislative Decree 152/06; - to reduce the consumption of electricity (especially by correct management of the cold chain), potable water and gas; - to limit the destruction of food products when this represents a waste of food and of Company resources and, indirectly, environmental resources; - to rationalise the consumption of detergents and disinfectants which have a direct impact on the waste water discharged, scrupulously respecting the methods and concentrations indicated in the sanitisation procedures; - to optimise the procedures for the management of deliveries to customers and the logistics for the transfer of the products between the Group's various platforms, maximising loads as far as compatible with the limits imposed by the Highway Code;

-- to reduce the environmental impact of production processes, promoting the prevention of environmental pollution also by monitoring the quality of the waste waters by means of laboratory analyses to check that they conform to the provisions of Legislative Decree 152/06; - to reduce the consumption of electricity (especially by correct management of the cold chain), potable water and gas; - to limit the destruction of food products when this represents a waste of food and of Company resources and, indirectly, environmental resources; - to rationalise the consumption of detergents and disinfectants which have a direct impact on the waste water discharged, scrupulously respecting the methods and concentrations indicated in the sanitisation procedures; - to optimise the procedures for the management of deliveries to customers and the logistics for the transfer of the products between the Group's various platforms, maximising loads as far as compatible with the limits imposed by the Highway Code: - to promote conduct that respects the environment and the correct use of the natural resources, involving the suppliers of fish products and requesting them to adhere to the standards of ethical, social and environmental responsibility defined in the contractual agreements; - to accurately manage the products, the rotations and the stocks in order to decrease waste and the destruction of stocks, avoiding the waste of food products and of Company resources.
+- to promote conduct that respects the environment and the correct use of the natural resources, involving the suppliers of fish products and requesting them to adhere to the standards of ethical, social and environmental responsibility defined in the contractual agreements; - to manage the products, the rotations and the stocks in order to decrease waste and the destruction of stocks, avoiding the waste of food products and of Company resources.